carboneio/carbone-sdk-go/README.md

 func main() {
 	// SDK constructor
-	// The access token can be pass as argument to NewCarboneSDK
+	// The access token can be passed as an argument to NewCarboneSDK
-	// Or by the environment variable "CARBONE_TOKEN"
-	// use the command "export CARBONE_TOKEN=secret-token"
-	csdk, err := carbone.NewCarboneSDK("secret-token")
+	// Or by the environment variable "CARBONE_TOKEN", use the command "export CARBONE_TOKEN=secret-token" csdk, err := carbone.NewCarboneSDK("secret-token")
 	if err != nil {
 		log.Fatal(err)